 It’s good that I’m having this experience… I’m a Board member.
 Note to self: Remind property manager, “Safety is our number one priority.”

-Thank God it’s me and not one of the shareholders who would need to be sedated.
+Thank God it’s me and not someone who would need to be sedated.
 I’m a meditator.
 I can just meditate.